dustinpfister/blog_posts/_posts/js-javascript-typeof.md

 Here the javaScript typeof operator works as expected, I give it a number and it returns the string 'number'.
 So far the type of operator works the way it should without issue.
 However there are certain values like NaN that stands for Not a Number yet its type if number.
 Things also get a little weird when I pass it the null value for example so lets continue looking at some more examples here.

-## 2 - no need to call typeof as it is an operator and not a function
+## 2 - No need to call typeof as it is an operator and not a function

 In some examples I see new javaScript developers placing parentheses around what it is that they want to find the type of.
 This is not necessary as the typeof operator is an operator and not a function.
 However in some cases you might still want to use parentheses as a way to group an expression as you might get undesired results.